 A termly analysis of official data relating to absence from schools.

-The number of severely absent pupils has soared by 133.6 per cent since the pandemic.
-In Spring 2023, 140,706 pupils were absent more often than they were present (severely absent), 1.96 per cent of the school population.
-This is a return to the record levels seen in Summer 2022.
-This compares with 60,244 who were severely absent in Autumn 2019, the last full term before the pandemic, equating to an additional 80,462 pupils.
+The number of severely absent pupils has soared by 108 per cent since the pandemic.
+In Autumn 2022, 125,222 pupils were absent more often than they were present (severely absent), 1.7 per cent of the school population.
+This compares with 60,244 who were severely absent in the same term in 2019, equating to an additional 64,978 pupils.

 It is vulnerable children who are affected most.
-In Autumn 2022, the latest term for which data is available, children in receipt of Free School Meals (FSM) had a severe absence rate which was triple the rate for children who were not eligible for FSM.
-Children in receipt of special educational needs (SEN) support are also more likely to be severely absent than their peers.
+In the 2021/22 academic year, children who are in receipt of Free School Meals had a severe absence rate which was more than triple the rate for children who were not eligible for FSM.
+Children in receipt of SEN support are also more likely to be severely absent than their peers.

-Persistent absence is still at a concerningly high level compared to pre-pandemic.
-1,476,165 pupils were persistently absent in Spring 2023, which equates to 20.6 per cent of all pupils.
-This is a decrease on the previous term, Autumn 2022, but is an increase of 60.0% since before the pandemic.
+Persistent absence has also remained at a concerningly high level since the pandemic.
+1,742,722 pupils were persistently absent this term, which equates to 24.2 per cent of all pupils.
+This compares to 922,566 pupils before the pandemic.

-The overall absence rate in Spring 2023 was 7.0 per cent.
-This is an increase of 2.1 percentage points since before the pandemic.
+The overall absence rate in Autumn 2022 was 7.5 per cent.
+This is an increase of 2.6 percentage points since before the pandemic.

 For full analysis including, school type, region and gender — download the report.